Electrical

 An open ground as an electrical product is unsafe.

-Most open-ground problems go unnoticed until it either shocks someone or causes a sudden fire.
+Most open ground problems go unnoticed until they shock someone or cause a sudden fire.

 That is why it is crucial to do a frequent home inspection on your property.